 In other words, fair use is intended to promote a benefit to the public by permitting the borrowing of portions of a work.
 Traditionally, this has meant the right to comment upon, criticize, or parody copyrighted works.
 The application of fair use principles is also meant to incorporate and balance the right of free speech granted under the U.S. Constitution.

-Copyright law defines fair use as the “right to use copyrighted material for limited purposes and without authorization of the author.”
-What is (or is not fair use) is determined by a federal court after weighing several factors including: purpose and character of the use, amount and substantiality of portion borrowed, and effect of the use on the market for the copyrighted material.
+17 U.S. Code § 107 of the Copyright Act defines fair use as the “right to use copyrighted material for limited purposes and without authorization of the author.”
+What is (or is not) fair use is determined by a federal court after weighing several factors, including: (i) the purpose and character of the use, (ii) the amount and substantiality of portion borrowed, (iii) the nature of the copyrighted work, and (iv) the effect of the use on the market for the copyrighted material.

 Certain uses of copyrighted material are automatically classified as a fair use.
 The home videotaping of a television broadcast was determined to be a fair use by the U.S. Supreme Court in the case of Universal City Studios, Inc. v.
 Sony Corp. of America.
 However, the taping must be off the air and for personal use, not for commercial purposes.
 Similarly, the duplication of a work in a single copy is permitted as a service to the blind.

 The four factors described about are merely considerations that a court would ultimately weigh.
 No one factor is determinative.
 Here are some questions to consider to help decide whether a particular use would be considered fair: